DonVato/life-blog/_posts/blog/2016-12-10-ChristmasTimeisHere.md

-# *Didn't help huh?*
+# *Didn't help huh?* #trolled

-Video perfectly captures Peace Corps Christmas haha but there's loads of things you can do **Don’t give up!** It gets better and you’ll have a lot of fun!
+Video perfectly captures Peace Corps Christmas.
+It's easy to be bummed when you're not with your family at home but there's loads of things you can do here with your new peace corps family! **Don’t give up!** It gets better and you’ll have a lot of fun!

 And for those in America?
 You can make your checks payable to Hope Tambala.
 I hear he's a good guy.